 Can you recommend a veterinarian for me?

 Many area vets help TCHS in one way or another, and we do not want to play favorites.
-We advise you do what you should do if you were looking for a doctor for yourself – do your research, compare costs and see who’s the best fit for your new pet.
+We advise you do what you should do if you were looking for a doctor for yourself – do your research, compare costs, and see who’s the best fit for your new pet.
 To help you, TCHS has a list of area veterinarians for reference in our adoption packets.
 Remember to ask your vet if he or she provides a discounted or free visit for a newly adopted shelter pet.

 Can you euthanize my pet?

 We recommend that you consult your veterinarian regarding this service.
 If you do not have a vet or are unable to afford the fee at your vet, we can take your animal in for what we call an immediate evaluation.
-We ask that you set an appointment to bring your pet in where we will evaluate its health and decide if euthanasia is necessary.
+We ask that you set an appointment to bring your pet in; we will evaluate its health and decide if euthanasia is necessary.
 Rest assured that we have the animal’s best interest in mind and will follow your request if necessary, but we reserve the right to refuse euthanasia if we feel the animal is a good candidate for adoption.
 Please call the shelter at 320-252-0896 to set an appointment and for information about the fees for this service.

 Does TCHS work with local rescue groups?

 We have relationships with various organizations and are always interested in expanding our efforts in this area.
-Because we have a strong adoption program, we do not routinely transfer adoptable animals, but we do work with them on occasion to place special-needs pets.
+Because we have a strong adoption program, we do not routinely transfer adoptable animals, but we do work with them on occasion to place some pets.
 We also take in pets from other shelters and rescue groups when space allows.

 I’ve lost/found an animal.
 What should I do?